jldupont/pygcloud/feature_policy.md

     # accompanied warning messages.
     # Exceptions will not stop the Policer.
     Policer.disable(MyPolicy)

+    class SomeGCPService(GCPService):
+        ...

+    #
+    # A service can be allowed by default.
+    # This can be useful during
+    #
+    MyPolicy.allow(SomeGCPService, "Good reason here")

     # Usually this statement is added just before
     # invoking the Deployer